bdaenen/Mad-Science-Bro/README.md

 As Phaser is directly loaded in the ``` index.html ``` you'll need to include it in one way or another if you want to release anything.

-For example, the .zip we uploaded to itch.io uploaded contained:
+For example, the .zip we uploaded to itch.io contained:
  1. the ``` assets ``` folder
  2. the ``` app.min.js ``` from the ``` build ``` folder
  3. a copy of the latest ``` Phaser.min.js ```